ixofoundation/docs/developers/developer-tools/schema-server/data-asset-schema.md

 ### The standard data model (schema) for data assets

-The ixo standard for data assets is compatible with mainstream Web 2.0 [guidelines for dataset providers](https://developers.google.com/search/docs/data-types/dataset) to describe their data in a way that search engines, such as Google, can better understand the content of their pages.
-It is based on the principle that data assets are easier to find and use when they are described with metadata such as their name, description, creator and distribution formats.
+The ixo standard for data assets is compatible with Web 2.0 [guidelines for dataset providers](https://developers.google.com/search/docs/data-types/dataset) used to describe data for search engines such as Google to better understand the content of pages.
+Data assets are easier to find and understand when they are described with metadata such as name, description, creator, format, etc.

-The Page Schema for describing a data asst in its ixo Document uses the  [schema.org Dataset markup](https://schema.org/Dataset).&#x20;
+The schema describing Data Assets within ixo Documents implements the [schema.org Dataset structure](https://schema.org/Dataset).

 #### Dataset example

-If the Data Asset is a Dataset, we would use the [schema.org/Dataset](https://schema.org/Dataset) definition of  `Dataset`.
-This includes information about the publication of the dataset, such as the license, when it was published, its [DOI](https://en.wikipedia.org/wiki/Digital\_object\_identifier), or a `sameAs` pointing to a canonical version of the dataset in a different repository.
-Add `identifier`, `license`, and `sameAs` for datasets that provide provenance and license information.
+For example, if the Data Asset is a Dataset, we would use the [schema.org/Dataset](https://schema.org/Dataset) definition of `Dataset` as described in the following table.
+Included, is information about the publication of the dataset such as the license, when it was published, and `identifier`[(DOI)](https://en.wikipedia.org/wiki/Digital\_object\_identifier) or `sameAs` pointing to a canonical version of this Dataset object in a different repository.

+Add `identifier`, `license`, and `sameAs` for Datasets that provide provenance and license information.

 | Required properties |                                                                                                                                                                                                                                                                                                                                                                                                                                                                                         |
 | ------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |